diamirio/AndroidAppTemplate/README.md

 These rules can be applied to either whole *modules* or *packages* depending on if you have feature modules or feature packages.
 An example for such a module/package structure can be found [here](https://github.com/tailoredmedia/AndroidAppTemplateExample).

+### Predefined Modules <a name="predefined_structure"></a>
+Despite you and your *brain* being the judge of how the project should best be structured, at least **three** modules should be present:

+1. `core`: A base Kotlin or Android module containing reusable (business logic) code; such as Api, Database or Repos.
+2. `uibase`: An Android base module containing reusable UI components.
+3. `app`: An Android module containing the application.

+When creating new modules, you should probably use (apply) one of the predefined library-module gradle files: `library-module-android.gradle` or `library-module.gradle`.

 ## Testing <a name="testing"></a>
 * Every module should contain tests for its use cases.
 * `test`: Write unit tests for every `Reactor`.
 Mockito or PowerMock can be used to mock objects and verify correct behaviour.
 Add the `RxSchedulersOverrideRule` to prevent errors with RxJava.
 * `androidTest`: Write UI tests for common actions in your app.
 Use JUnit 4 Tests with Espresso.
 Some helper methods are available in EspressoUtils.

 ## Other <a name="other"></a>

 ### Dependencies <a name="dependencies"></a>